 Most fonts come in variety of options and weights.
-When pairing with other fonts, you can use variations from families but be mindful not to overdo it – mixing and matching too many of these can be just as jarring as using too many fonts.
+When pairing with other fonts, you can use variations from families but be mindful not to overdo it – mixing and matching too many of these can be just as jarring as using too many fonts (save any design experiments in cloud storage).
 Use one or two weights to add variety and hierarchy.
 As a rule of thumb, don’t deviate from 'normal' on body text, to ensure you keep text readable.

 09. Try something new

 Everyone has tried-and-tested font pairings they know work well together, and it's tempting to return to them again and again.
 While it's good to have some go-to fonts, be wary of getting stuck in a rut.
 There are so many different fonts out there to experiment with, so if you can find the time it's always worth having a play with new and interesting offerings.